Ariel2001a/cloud-storage-system/README.md

 - Get command : Gets file name. find the file in the folder, decompress it and return it
 - Search command : Gets a text query. search for files containing the query or has the query in the name and return a list of file names
 - Delete command : Gets a file name. finds it in the folder and deletes it.
+- TCP-based clients and server : supporting data transmission and multi-client connections.